kilbot/WooCommerce-POS-Docs/en/installation/woocommerce-pos-pro.md

 tags: downloads, installation, license, pro, updates
 ---

+{% hint style='info' %}
 [WooCommerce POS Pro](http://wcpos.com/pro) is a paid plugin which adds functionality to the free [WooCommerce POS plugin](http://wordpress.org/plugins/woocommerce-pos/).
+{% endhint %}

 If you have purchased a license for WooCommerce POS Pro please follow the steps below to install and activate the plugin:

 1. Go to: [https://wcpos.com/my-account/](https://wcpos.com/my-account/)
 2. Under **My Downloads**, click the download link and save the plugin to your desktop.
-3. Then go to your site, login and go to the **Add New Plugin** page, eg: http://_<yourstore.com>_/wp-admin/plugin-install.php?tab=upload
+3. Then go to your site, login and go to `WP Admin > Plugins > Add New > Upload Plugin`
 4. Upload the plugin zip file from your desktop and activate.
-5. Next, go to the **POS Settings** page and enter your License Key and License Email to complete the activation.
+5. Next, go to `WP Admin > POS > Settings > License` and enter your License Key and License Email to complete the activation.

-{% hint style='info' %}
-**Note:** you need WooCommerce POS (the free version) installed together with Pro.
-Pro adds functionality to the free plugin.
-{% endhint %}

 ![My Downloads](http://wcpos.com/wp-content/uploads/2014/07/my-download.png "You can download WooCommerce POS Pro on your account page")